sushmaakoju/study-work-reports/carnegie-mellon-university/README.md

    - sequent calculus, natural deduction and
    - first-order logic with Horn clauses.

-Prior to this I had interest in First Order Logic and <a href="https://github.com/sushmaakoju/study-work-reports/tree/main/study-on-logic"> provides more information of the background.</a> I have respect for the teachers and chances to learn.
+Prior to this learning experience, I had interest in First Order Logic as a hobby and <a href="https://github.com/sushmaakoju/study-work-reports/tree/main/study-on-logic"> provides more information of the background.</a> I have respect for the teachers and chances to learn.
 But I did not get a chance to work with the teachers after 2020 on First Order Logic.

 #### Employment verification for CMU
 <a href="https://www.cmu.edu/hr/service-center/help/index.html#verifications">HR contact details.</a>